raito-io/raito-io.github.io/docs/cli/configuration.md

 These can either be specified under the target definition in the configuration file, as seen in the [example configuration file](#configuration-file), or directly on the command line (when the single target is specified there).

 The latter is done by adding these parameters at the end of the command, by placing ' -- ' after the last normal parameter.
 This is the standard way in Bash to mark the end of the command parameters.
-Everything behind that, will be pass as key-value pairs to the connector plugin.
+Everything behind that, will be passed as key-value pairs to the connector plugin.

 For example:
 ```bash